bzdiop/bzdiop.github.io/_pages/about.md

 I am a PhD candidate at the [Department of Economics of the University of Oxford](https://www.economics.ox.ac.uk/#/).
 My research is in applied microeconomics, with a focus on health and migrations.
 I am interested in understanding the factors --- frictions and preferences --- that influence individuals' decision to relocate within a country.

-I am a teaching assistant for the Quantitative Methods course of the [MSc. in Economics for Development](https://www.economics.ox.ac.uk/m.sc.-in-economics-for-development#collapse2101516).
+I am the T.A for the Quantitative Methods course of the [MSc. in Economics for Development](https://www.economics.ox.ac.uk/m.sc.-in-economics-for-development#collapse2101516).
 I co-organized a conference on [machine learning and economic inequality](https://maxkasy.github.io/home/ML_inequality_conference/), hosted by Professor [Maximilian Kasy](https://maxkasy.github.io/home/).

-I previously worked as a research staff at the [University of Chicago Crime Lab and Urban Labs](https://urbanlabs.uchicago.edu/), and at [gui2de](https://gui2de.georgetown.edu/#).
+I previously worked as a research staff at the [University of Chicago Urban Labs](https://urbanlabs.uchicago.edu/), and at [gui2de](https://gui2de.georgetown.edu/#).

 ## Work in progress